 The Hoosier Hikers Council, Inc. was incorporated in 1995 and is a 501 (c) 3 organization.

 Visit our Documents page to read our Bylaws or obtain detailed financial information.

 HHC consists of a diverse range of members, and we welcome everyone who wishes to further our mission.
-We do not discriminate on the basis on race, sex, physical handicap, age, religion, gender, sexual orientation, or any other characteristic.
+We do not discriminate on the basis on race, physical handicap, age, religion, gender, sexual orientation, gender identification, or any other characteristic.